open-meteo/python-requests/README.md

 This ia an API client to get weather data from the [Open-Meteo Weather API](https://open-meteo.com) based on the Python library `requests`.

 Instead of using JSON, the API client uses FlatBuffers to transfer data.
 Encoding data in FlatBuffers is more efficient for long time-series data.
-Data can be transferred to `numpy` or `pandas` using [Zero-Copy](https://en.wikipedia.org/wiki/Zero-copy) to analyze large amount of data quickly.
+Data can be transferred to `numpy`, `pandas`, or `polars` using [Zero-Copy](https://en.wikipedia.org/wiki/Zero-copy) to analyze large amount of data quickly.
 The schema definition files can be found on [GitHub open-meteo/sdk](https://github.com/open-meteo/sdk).

 This library is primarily designed for data-scientists to process weather data.
 In combination with the [Open-Meteo Historical Weather API](https://open-meteo.com/en/docs/historical-weather-api) data from 1940 onwards can be analyzed quickly.